rmurnane94/Deduper-rmurnane94/pseudocode.md

 ## Pseudocode:
-samtools sort the file to make it easier to navigate as potential duplicates will be sequential
+samtools sort the file to make it easier to navigate potential duplicates

 make an empty variable to hold the information of the previous read so that reads can be compared